-Why it took Ugly Dolls nearly 20 years to journey from specialty toy shops to the big screen
+Why it took UglyDolls nearly 20 years to journey from specialty toy shops to the big screen

 “She took one of the funny drawings I was sending and decided to turn [it] into a doll,” Horvath says.
 He then showed it his friend Erik Nakamura, who ran Giant Robot, a boutique Japanese toy store in Los Angeles, and Nakamura asked for 20.
 “They flew off the shelves,” Horvath says.

 Kim also came up with the toy’s name, which Horvath likens to “the ‘life moment’ that Dr. Phil talks about.
-That phone call where she uttered the word ‘ugly doll.’
+That phone call where she uttered the phrase “ugly doll.”
 Because, right away, it became so solidified.
 What is ugly?
 We’d talked about it for years, but at that moment she breathed life into the whole thing.”

 As Ugly Dolls gained popularity amongst Giant Robot’s geeky patrons—the store specializes in anime tchotchkes and products by designers such as Takashi Murakami–Horvath and Kim selectively sought to expand the brand’s footprint.
 They formed Pretty Ugly LLC and began manufacturing the toys in Korea.

 But despite this growth, “We really, truly believed in staying specialty,” says Horvath.
 “Not just mom-and-pop toy shops, but we were always in love with small shops, small neighborhood comic-book stores.
 In New York, we were sometimes in the MoMA gift shop, at the Whitney, Forbidden Planet (a specialty comic book store).
-These are the retailers that gravitated toward us and that we all in love with.
+These are the retailers that gravitated toward us and that we are all in love with.

 “You couldn’t find them at toy stores, they were at design furniture stores, at certain, exclusive stores in Japan.
 In Seoul, in the neighborhood of Insadong (where no Western brands are typically sold), we had an Ugly Doll store for quite some time.
 Hugh Jackman walked in once and everyone freaked out because he posted on Twitter, ‘Hey, I’m here in the Ugly Doll store.'”